-This no pectin, Platter Strawberry Jam is a quick, easy and delicious small-batch strawberry jam.
+This no pectin old-fashioned strawberry jam is a quick, easy and delicious small-batch strawberry jam.
 Simply cook and leave to cool for 12 hours in a shallow dish on the counter, then refrigerate and enjoy!

 The concept of platter strawberry jam is simple: simply fruit, left mostly whole, sugar and a little lemon juice.
 This Old Fashioned Platter Jam uses no added pectin (since I imagine the pioneers didn’t have a box of Certo™ in the cupboard.)
 The mixture is cooked on the stove-top until it thickens slightly, then it is poured on to a platter (or large, shallow plate, if you will).
 Once it cools, it is covered and left on the counter for about 12 hours.
 At that point, it can be jarred and refrigerated.